sifive/wake/share/doc/wake/tutorial.md

     "Hello, {name}!"
 ```

-When a type is used for structural purposes rather than data, it's often better
+When a type is used for structural purposes rather than data itself, it's often
-to not specify what type(s) some or all of its values have.
-However, this
+better to not specify what type(s) some or all of its values have.
+However,
-abstraction isn't as simple as just leaving off the type annotation in the
+this abstraction isn't as simple as just leaving off the type annotation in the
 constructor; wake still needs to be explicitly told everything about the type.
-Instead, we can reference that as a "type variable" in the type name itself:
+Instead, we give a placeholder "type variable" after the type name:

 ```wake
 export data UnsortedTree value =